Hemanth9336/100-Days-DevOps/Day-09/README.md

 A critical issue was reported in the Nautilus application within the Stratos Datacenter.
 The production support team identified that the application was unable to connect to the database.

-"After investigation, it was found that the **MariaDB service was down** on the database server."
+After investigation, it was found that the **MariaDB service was down** on the database server.

 During troubleshooting, multiple issues were identified including: